orionprotocol/sdk/README.md

                 break;
             }
           }
-          if (balances) console.log("Balance update", balances); // Since this is an update message, the balances only contain the changed assets
+          if (data.balances) console.log("Balance update", data.balances); // Since this is an update message, the balances only contain the changed assets
         }
       }
     },